This fact sheet contains information about employment contracts for pre-registration trainees.

 Trainees should be aware that employers can choose to offer payment in lieu of notice.
 This can sometimes leave trainees caught between two sign-offs.
 For example, if a trainee plans to hand in one month’s notice at week 22 to coincide with a leave date of week 26, they could end up with one month’s payment in lieu of notice and thus be changing placements at week 22.
 In these instances, trainees would have to revert back to week 14 of their training.
 Given that the NHS will only fund 52 weeks of pre-registration training, all trainees who are thinking of switching placements should seek advice before doing so.

 Employers do not have to offer pre-registration trainees study time.
 Trainees should be aware that any study time that is agreed between themselves and the employer is only enforceable if it is in their employment contract.
 Whilst the GPhC recommends that trainees receive study time, this is a recommendation only, it is not a requirement.
-Trainees who want to ensure that they will get any agreed study time should ask the employer to put it into the employment contract for them.

 Employment contract concerns

 To sum up, trainees should check an employment contract offered to them before signing it.
 Issues to consider include:-